Randomized CP Tensor Decomposition: Randomized CP Decomposition

 \subsubsection{BCD Algorithm}

 While ALS is the most popular algorithm for computing the CP decomposition, many alternative algorithms have been developed.
-One particularly intriguing algorithm is based on BCD~\citep{BlockCoordinateDescent}.
-First, \cite{cichocki2009fast} proposed this approach for computing nonnegative tensor factorizations.
+One { alternate approach is based on block coordinate descent,} BCD~\citep{BlockCoordinateDescent}. \cite{cichocki2009fast} first proposed this approach for computing nonnegative tensor factorizations.
 The BCD algorithm is based on the idea of successive rank-one deflation.
 Unlike ALS, which updates the entire factor matrix at each step, BCD computes the rank-1 tensors in a hierarchical fashion.
 Therefore, the algorithm treats each component $\ba_r,\bb_r,\bc_r$ as a block.
 First, the most correlated rank-1 tensor is computed; then the second most correlated rank-1 tensor is learned on the residual tensor, and so on.
-Assuming that $\tilde{R}=r-1$ components have been computed, then the $r$-th compressed residual tensor $\tY_r$ is defined
+Assuming that $\tilde{R}=r-1$ components have been computed, then the $r$-th compressed residual tensor $\tY_{\text{res}}$ is defined